Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

 Functional magnetic resonance imaging (fMRI) stands out among non-invasive neuroimaging techniques, offering the highest spatial resolution.
 This series of investigations commenced with Mitchell et al. in 2008, marking the inaugural demonstration of the feasibility of decoding words from fMRI data.
 The pioneering approach involved leveraging semantic representations of words and learning cross-modal mappings between fMRI images and word vectors\cite{mitchell2008predicting}.
 Mitchell et al. evaluated their learned neurodecoder through a pairwise classification task, a binary classification exercise distinguishing which of two stimuli corresponds to an fMRI image.
 Subsequently, this paired classification methodology has become widely adopted by researchers in non-invasive neural decoding for word decoding tasks\cite{zou2022cross}.

-In summary,both EEG and fMRI are used to study brain activity, and are the two most commonly used brain physiological datasets to decode text.
-Eye movement data sets can play an auxiliary role in text decoding.
-These public data sets promote the research of decoding using deep learning techniques.
+In summary, both EEG and fMRI are used to study brain activity, and are the two most commonly used brain signals to decode text or speech.
+Eye movement data sets can play an auxiliary role in decoding.
+These public datasets promote the research of decoding using deep learning techniques.